 - The genus Echis, the family of the venomous saw-scaled viper, holds the world record for most snakebite deaths in humans.
 In their native regions of Pakistan, Africa, India, Sri Lanka, and the Middle East, the genus is responsible for more fatalities than all other area snakes combined.

 - The Inland Taipan snake, native to Australia, is actually the most venomous snake in the world, holding enough venom to kill 100 people.
-But because it avoids people and is nocturnal, its rare to encounter one.
+But because it avoids people and is nocturnal, it is rare to encounter one.

 - The platypus is the most venomous mammal, able to inject venom from spurs in its legs that is lethal enough to kill a cat or dog, but not humans.